fluiddyn/fluiddyn/doc/advice_on_Python.rst

 wrong.
 Automatic checking of the code is enough to avoid most of these silly errors so anyone has to use it.

-The style in Python is also quite important so any Python developer has to get used to code properly.
+The style in Python is also really important (see below) so any Python developer has to get used to code properly.
 The best way is to code with a fly checker that tells you as soon as you do something wrong.

 Most experienced Python programmers use an good Python editor with fly checking and it is really very useful.
 So of course beginners have to